 When Should Pregnant Women Avoid Jamun?

-Jamuns are often collected by shaking trees and picking up from the ground.
-If the Jamuns are too damaged, is not fresh, or not packed properly, please do not consume it.
+Jamun is often collected by shaking trees and picked from the ground.
+If the jamun is too damaged, not fresh, or not packed properly, please do not consume it.

 How to Select Jamuns?